-The backtest results include pnl curve, maximum gains/losses, avg gain per winning trade, avg loss per losing trade, maximum drawdown and much more.
+The backtest results include pnl curve, maximum gains/losses, average gain per winning trade, average loss per losing trade, maximum drawdown and much more.
 These metrics give you a comprehensive idea of your algo’s performance before you deploy in the market.

-After you create an algo and click on run backtest, the algos starts checking for all the signals that got generated during the time period selected for that indicator and scrips selected while creating this algo.
+After you create an algo and click on run backtest, the algos starts checking for all the signals that got generated during the selected time period.

 - Initial capital represents the hypothetical maximum capital allocated for the backtest of each equity/futures contract.
 This capital does not represent any capital held by the user and is for backtest purposes only.
 Initial capital acts as the maximum capital that will be used by the algo during a backtest to perform hypothetical trades.

 - Quantity represents the trading quantity to be used by the algo.
 Quantity is a positive integer with defined absolute position size of an order, using which the algo performs hypothetical trades during the backtest.
 After the backtest is run with a quantity, the same quantity value is used when the algo is deployed.

 - Stop loss percentage is the value used to calculate the stop loss price once the hypothetical entry position has been taken.
 An exit trigger is generated if the price hits/crosses the calculated stop loss price and the positions will be hypothetically exited at the close price of the subsequent candle.

 - Target profit percentage is the value used by algo to calculate the target profit price once the hypothetical entry position has been taken.
 An exit trigger is generated if the price hits/crosses the calculated target profit price and the positions will be hypothetically exited at the close price of the subsequent candle.